In Memoriam, We Pause and Give Thanks

 Of course, these sacrifices are never born equally by all.
 They are born directly by those with uncommon valor and indirectly by the loved ones who support these courageous and honorable individuals.
 The pain and suffering of the friends and family members of our nation’s lost warriors is the hardest part of this holiday.
 Helpless in preventing the final outcome that befell their loved one, they are left to recall the memories they shared and the pride they have in their loved one’s sacrifice.
 It goes without saying that neither of these things can ever replace the simple human touch families will continue to seek from the loved one they lost so abruptly.

-While never truly avoidable, the availability of resources is a re-occurring theme in historical conflict.
-In this vein, it is comforting knowing that developing our own resources can help decrease the likelihood of future conflicts and the deaths associated with them.
-Already, the development of shale resources like the Utica Shale has helped significantly decrease our nation’s energy imports.
+While never truly avoidable, the availability of resources is a recurring theme in historical conflict.
+In this vein, it is comforting knowing that developing our own resources can help decrease the likelihood of future conflicts and the casualties often associated with them.
+Already, the development of shale resources like the Marcellus has helped significantly decrease our nation’s energy imports.
 A government report issued last year shows that our nation is producing record amounts of oil and natural gas, which has resulted in a reduction of United States net imports of crude oil by 10%, or 1 million barrels a day in 2010.
 As a result, the U.S. now imports 45% of its petroleum, down from 57% in 2008.
 By any measure this is a significant advance in just two years.
 Some studies show this is just the beginning and that energy independence, or self-sufficiency, is now achievable within our lifetimes.